Grayslake Community HS District 127:

 - Grayslake 127 cannot be responsible for the loss of any student work; Students are encouraged to maintain backups of their important work by saving it on a thumb drive.

 As part of the 1:1 Instructional Technology Initiative, each student will be charged an annual fee to pay for the cost of the device.
-The annual fee covers the cost for the Chromebook, a 15-month accidental damage policy, and a one-time battery replacement.
+The annual fee covers the cost for the Chromebook and a 15-month accidental damage policy.
 Students will own the device upon graduation and payment in full of all Chromebook fees.
 The current Chromebook fee charges are as follows:

 Parents/Guardians will be able to make the annual Chromebook payment along with other school fees during the student registration process.
 If you believe your family may qualify to receive a waiver for free or reduced fees, please contact the District 127 Business Office staff at (847) 986-3457.
 Business office staff are also available at school registration in July.